sitecrafting/cumulus/README.md

  */
 ```

-WP-CLI wp option commandsMake sure you commit this change before creating the actual release.
+Make sure you commit this change before creating the actual release.
 Otherwise your release download will not include this update.

 The `scripts/build-release.sh` tool creates a build archive that can be uploaded to GitHub as part of a release.